prompt-project/server/README.md

 ### posts

-Posts are content: text, images, links, documents, video, etc.
+Posts are text, links, etc. -- whatever is on your mind!

 * `GET /posts`: lists your posts chronologically.
 * `POST /posts`: create a new post.